waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ---
 title: Retrieve Messages Using Store Protocol
+hide_table_of_contents: true
 ---

-This guide provides detailed steps to create a Light Node for retrieving and filtering historical messages using the [Store protocol](/overview/concepts/protocols#store).
+This guide provides detailed steps to create a Light Node for retrieving and filtering historical messages using the [Store protocol](/learn/concepts/protocols#store).

-## Create a Light Node
+## Create a light node

 Use the `createLightNode()` function to create a Light Node and interact with the Waku Network: